srackham/hindsite/doc/content/design-spec.md

   generate a static website.
 - Structural transparency: The content, template and build directory structures match -- content and static resouces reside in the same relative locations.
+  Same directory model for content, template and build directories.
 - Structural flexibility: There are few restrictions on directory structure and file locations.